On D-cap-Modules of Finite Length on Rigid Analytic Spaces: Recollection on Hilbert Polynomials

 \section{Recollection on Hilbert Polynomials}

 Fix a base field \(F\).
 Note that we neither assume that \(F\) is algebraically closed nor that \(F\) is of characteristic \(0\).
-We recall the construction of the Hilbert polynomial associated to an ideal of \(F[t_1,\dots,t_m]\), following primarily \cite{Kemper2011}.
+We recall the construction of the Hilbert polynomials associated to finitely generated modules over almost commutative \(F\)-algebras, following \cite{MCR2001}.